FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 How Stripe Handles Recurring Billing

-Stripe is the default billing system for most indie SaaS founders, so it’s worth understanding exactly what happens under the hood.
+Stripe is the default recurring billing system for most indie SaaS founders, so it’s worth understanding exactly what happens under the hood.

 When a customer subscribes, Stripe creates a Subscription object tied to a Customer and a Price.
 At the start of each billing cycle, Stripe automatically: